 vMix is available in six different editions.
 Price ranges from free, for the basic version, to $1,200 for the Pro version.
 Higher editions provide additional features, including support for more simultaneous inputs and so on.
 It’s easiest to present this information using vMix’s own pricing table, shown here.

 One alternative to live broadcast software is hardware-based solutions.
 These “hardware encoders” perform some of the tasks of software encoders.
 For example, some can be attached to a camera directly and used with USB 4G LTE cell phone modems to do mobile live streaming.
 One example of this is Teradek’s Cube line.
 The breaking news media industry often uses this type of solution.

-Hopefully this article has helped you understand why RTMP is critical for compatibility with all streaming platforms.
+Hopefully, this article has helped you understand why RTMP is critical for compatibility with all streaming platforms.
 Additionally, we hope this comparison of broadcast video software has helped you decide on the best one for you.
-Next steps is to set up your encoder settings!
+The next steps are to set up your encoder settings!

-But before that, make sure your are working with a RTMP compatible online video platform.
-One great option is DaCast.
-With very competitive live streaming pricing, DaCast is a feature-rich platform.
+But before that, make sure you are working with an RTMP compatible online video platform.
+One great option is Dacast.
+With very competitive live streaming pricing, Dacast is a feature-rich platform.
 We offer a free trial to access free live streaming and all our great features for 30 days (no credit card required).